NZX slumps for ninth day in a row after US bloodbath wipes 600 points off Dow Jones

 The S&P 500 index hasn't suffered a five-day losing streak since November 2016, just before the US presidential election.

-The technology-heavy Nasdaq composite dropped 3.1 per cent.
-It's fallen sharply over the last five days.
+The tech-heavy Nasdaq composite dropped 3.1 per cent.
+It's fallen sharply over the past five days.

 In a note sent out this morning, Kiwibank senior dealer Mike Shirley said the market had taken a few blows.

-"Europe and the US received multiple gut punches overnight, the barrage not putting them out for the count, but certainly knocking them to the mat," Shirley said.
+"Europe and the US received multiple gut punches overnight, the barrage not putting them out for the count, but certainly knocking them to the mat."

 Which stocks are taking the big hits?